 - The Clinical Fellowship (CF) is the postgraduate period of professional experience required for ASHA certification once the academic course work and the clinical practicum have been completed.
-A CF must be supervised by a person who holds the appropriate CCC.
 The minimum entry level for the profession is a master’s degree.

 - The following abbreviations signify certification status:

 - CCC-A: holds CCC in audiology

 - CF-SLP: eligible to begin CF in speech-language pathology

 - Speech-language pathologists should not be referred to as therapists, speech therapists, or speech pathologists.